Choosing a Multi-Effects Processor: Good, Better and Best Recommendations

-The best multi-effects processor is the one that has all the functionality you need AND fits your budget.
 Multi-effects processors offer great value and variety for beginners and are compact and portable for the touring pro.
-Electric Violin Shop carries multi-effects processors from Boss, Digitech and Zoom which range in price from under $100 to over $300.
+Electric Violin Shop carries a handful of multi-effects processors from Boss and Digitech, which range in price from about $100 to about $300, including:

-All of the multi-effects processors we carry have at minimum 80 different stored effects, as well as the ability to alter and store changes to any of them.
-Most have effective floor tuners as well.
-Things to consider when differentiating between multi-effects processor options include whether you will need any or all of the following features…
+All of the multi-effects processors we carry come with dozens of different preset effects, as well as the ability to alter and store changes to any of them.
+All include a mute/floor tuner as well.
+Things to consider when differentiating between Good, Better and Best multi-effects processor options include whether you will need any or all of the following features…